Mohamed Abdel Wahab "is at the top of the market" and "a very well-prepared, exceptional arbitrator".

-Professor Dr Mohamed S Abdel Wahab is chair of private international law and professor of international arbitration at Cairo University; founding partner and head of international arbitration at Zulficar & Partners Law Firm; vice president of the ICC International Court of Arbitration; and CIArb trustee for the MENA/Indian subcontinent regions.
-He is also a member of the LCIA Court; the advisory council of Africa Arbitration; the advisory committee of the CRCICA; the CIMAC court of arbitration; and the AAA-ICDR international advisory committee.
+Professor Dr Mohamed Abdel Wahab is the chair of private international law, and professor of international arbitration, at Cairo University; founding partner and head of international arbitration, construction, and oil and gas at Zulficar & Partners; vice president of the ICC International Court of Arbitration; vice chair of the IBA Arab Regional Forum; dean and member of the Africa Arbitration Academy’s advisory council; associate fellow of the Centre of Private International Law at Aberdeen University; and fellow of the Center for Technology and Dispute Resolution at the University of Massachusetts, and the Shanghai University of Political Science and Law.

 Professor Dr Mohamed S Abdel Wahab is chair of private international law and professor of international arbitration at Cairo University; and founding partner and head of international arbitration, construction, and oil and gas at Zulficar & Partners Law Firm.
 He has taught construction law and practice courses, and conducted trainings on FIDIC forms of contracts and disputes arising thereunder.
 His construction law expertise spans disputes involving multiple and cross-claims, variation orders, concurrent delays, time extensions, liquidated damages, defects and completion certificates, force majeure, hardship, warranties, financing, insurance, and security.